BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

         # Or retrieve a specific row by its id:
         occurrence_number_three = dwca.get_row_by_id(3)

-        # Caution: ids are generally a fragile way to identify a core row in an archive, since the standard dosn't guarantee unicity (nor even that there will be an id).
+        # Caution: ids are generally a fragile way to identify a core row in an archive, since the standard doesn't
-        # the index (position) of the row (starting at 0) is generally preferable.
+        # guarantee unicity (nor even that there will be an id).
+The index (position) of the row (starting at 0) is
+        # generally preferable.

         occurrence_on_second_line = dwca.get_row_by_index(1)

         # We can retreive the (absolute) of embedded files
-        # NOTE: this path point to a temporary directory that will be removed at the end of the DwCAReader object life cycle.
+        # NOTE: this path point to a temporary directory that will be removed at the end of the DwCAReader object life
+        # cycle.
         path = dwca.absolute_temporary_path('occurrence.txt')